How to avoid plastics in your daily life

 Actually, I wanted to upload this blog post a week ago.
 But then, “life” happened in between.
-A viral and bacterial infection has wrenched me from life and catapulted into the emergency room.
+A viral and bacterial infection has wrenched me from life and catapulted me into the emergency room.
 But I’m fine right now, I’m sitting in Cape Town looking at the Lion’s Head and typing these lines.
 If I ever get inked, I’ll probably choose “The greatest wealth is health”.
 Before I continue wandering from the real issue, I try to still hit the road. 🙂

-Plastics has been repeatedly discussed on all channels in recent weeks and months.
+Plastics have been repeatedly discussed on all channels in recent weeks and months.
 This topic has also occupied me for a long time.
 Not for nothing did I dedicate my very first blog post to the subject of what exactly plastic does to our body.

-Our consumption in general is a big problem, as many products are still made from plastic.
-In addition, plastic has a very long half-life and a PET bottle needs about 450 years to break down.
+Our consumption, in general, is a big problem, as many products are still made from plastic.
+In addition, it has a very long half-life and a PET bottle needs about 450 years to break down.
 Fatal is that we use many plastic parts only for a few hours (for example, drinking straws), but these are hundreds of years later found in nature.
 In the meantime, mountains of garbage or even garbage islands pile up in the oceans.
 Animals get caught in it or confuse plastic with something edible.
 They die miserably.
 Probably, each of us has already heard of the marine animals, whose stomachs were full of plastic pieces.
 Most animals starve to death.
 Their stomachs are full of garbage and therefore can not absorb any other food.

-Plus, I am always shocked how much plastic waste I produce, although I am very careful to avoid plastic.
+Plus, I am always shocked by how much plastic waste I produce, although I am very careful to avoid plastic.
 I would like to bring you a few of my strategies to avoid garbage and above all plastic in everyday life.
 It is often much easier than expected!
 Often, I just wonder how my grandparents would have managed it without plastics those days.
 I even remember that my waste bin wasn’t that loaded years ago.

 What is plastic anyway?

 Plastic can not rot in the sense that we know from organic waste.
 According to the current state of affairs, microorganisms can not process plastic.
 Plastic becomes more and more porous over time, and microplastics can result.
-Plastic is not degraded, but slowly powdered over time by wind, water and sunlight.
+Plastic is not degraded but slowly powdered over time by wind, water, and sunlight.
 It’s like bread which is slowly crumbling.
 In contrast to bread, the crumbs are still in existence hundreds of years later.
 Then, it completely decomposes into its atoms, but until then it is a long way on which it can cause much damage.

 In fact, there was a little bit of a glimmer of hope some time ago.
 The plastic bio-degrading wax moth (Galleria mellonella) was in the limelight for a short time and seemed to be a solution to our problem.
 Researchers had discovered that the moth had eaten holes in plastic bags in which it was stored.
 However, the study was not conducted correctly and therefore the results can not be fully published.
 Apparently, the moth only chops plastic and excretes it as microplastic.
 Thus, the moth does not metabolize it, as originally hoped.
 There is also evidence of an enzyme that could accelerate plastic degradation.
-However, it is not really ripe for decision yet.
+However, it is not really ripe for a decision yet.